Fermionic integrable models and graded Borchers triples: Scattering theory

 Further we have

 \end{theorem}

 The proof is as in \cite{Duell:wedge_scattering}, in particular Theorem 6, Proposition 23, and Theorem 24 there, with the following changes: Apart from the easy addition of the relation for $U(\refl)$ in \eqref{eq:mosymm}, and trivial changes in notation, we have replaced $\mcal_x$ with $\mcal_x^\twist$.
-This can be accommodated as follow: Corollary~10 in \cite{Duell:wedge_scattering} holds analogously for the twisted commutator; then, the estimates for approximations of scattering states can be done analogously, utilizing Eq.~\eqref{eq:gradpermute} instead of commuting operators.
+This can be accommodated as follow: Corollary~10 in \cite{Duell:wedge_scattering} holds analogously for the (anti-)commutator of the even and the odd parts of the operators involved; then, the estimates for approximations of scattering states can be done analogously, utilizing Eq.~\eqref{eq:gradpermute} instead of spacelike commutation relations.
 Also the crucial Lemma 3 (existence of swappable vectors) carries over.
 We explain these techniques in some more detail in Lemma~\ref{lemma:swapapprox} and Proposition~\ref{prop:improvedconv} below.

 The above result does not depend on the modular nuclearity condition.
 With that given, however, we can pass to the usual scattering theory with asymptotic Bose/Fermi states.
 To that end, consider the following representation of the permutation group $\perms{n}$ on $\kcal^{\otimes n}$,